 The Company is in various stages of developing three of its five mineral resource properties with particular emphasis on lithium, cesium and rare earths.
 Avalon continues to evaluate new opportunities with near term development potential such as extracting valuable products from mine wastes using new technologies.
-This is an opportunity the Company has modelled at its East Kemptville Project and is attracting increasing interest from ESG investors and government particularly for rare earth elements.
+This is an opportunity the Company has modelled at its East Kemptville Tin-Indium Project and is now looking at on another site in northeastern Ontario called Cargill where there is potential to recover rare earths from tailings at a closed phosphate minesite.
+The concept is attracting increasing interest from ESG investors promoting the "circular economy" and government, particularly for sites with rare earth elements in the wastes.